jijinjc/musa-6950-final/README.md

 ## Conclusion

-All in all, this was a very interesting project.
+All in all, this was a very interesting project to work on.
 Through this project, we were able to observe how well a model is able to take an input data from a series of videos, and apply it to other frames in the series.
 While the model was successful in identifying many of the classes that were labelled, it may be more difficult for us to infer proper data from these data, especially due to the fact that there is a lack of strong connection between the images from the videos and a real life location.
 While we were able to use broader locations, it was hard to pinpoint exact locations.
 In the future, the study could benefit from focusing on the connection between images and real-life counterparts, which would make a huge step in being able to use data sources that would otherwise not be feasible as proper data.